Partnerships & interoperability

 Instead of embedding a partner inside SELF App, enterprises and protocols can launch their own Constellation, a sovereign chain on the SELF platform with their rules, tokenomics, and compliance model.
 SELF App remains the flagship consumer Constellation; inter-chain bridges connect neighbours when ready.

-Suited to: other L1 and protocol teams, “build on your stack” enquiries, enterprise chains.
+Suited to: other L1 and protocol teams, “build on your stack” inquiries, enterprise chains.

-Learn more: About SELF (Constellation architecture) · SELF Chain
+Learn more: About SELF (Constellation architecture) · SELF App Constellation

 Organizations can deploy a branded messenger and productivity suite on SELF’s EU stack, with end-to-end encryption where the product already supports it.
-An optional confidential compute tier, powered by attested third-party suppliers, can be offered for workloads that must remain hidden from the platform operator, not only from other users.
+This white-label capability is delivered today.

 Suited to: regulated industries, enterprise deployments, TEE vendors as suppliers to a branded product (not as a replacement for SELF’s core fleet).